Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Key advantages:

-• Multi-site management: Collects and standardizes data from different plants or branches.
+• Multi-site management: collects and standardises data from different plants or branches.

-• Advanced visualization: Interactive dashboards display trends by waste type, treatment method, or supplier.
+• Advanced visualisation: interactive dashboards display trends by waste type, treatment method or supplier.

-• Integration with CSRD and GRI 306 reporting: Exports results directly in compatible formats for audits or ESG reports.
+• Integration with CSRD and GRI 306 reporting: exports results directly in formats prepared for audits or ESG reports.

-• Document traceability: Allows attachment of certified waste manager contracts and movement records, reducing compliance risks.
+• Document traceability: allows attachment of waste manager certificates and movement records, reducing compliance risks.

 __wf_reserved_inherit

-Additionally, Manglai simplifies the communication of results through automated, verifiable reports—reducing administrative workload and preventing common spreadsheet errors.
+In addition, Manglai simplifies the communication of results through automated, verifiable reports, reducing administrative workload and preventing common spreadsheet errors.

-In short, it’s the ideal solution for companies seeking a robust, scalable, and transparent reporting system without relying on external tools or custom developments.
+In short, it is a very complete option for companies seeking a robust, scalable and transparent reporting system, without relying on external tools or custom developments.

 Developed by PRé Sustainability, SimaPro is one of the most advanced solutions for Life Cycle Assessment (LCA) and waste quantification.